LunarWatcher/jade/README.md

 [^3]: If you don't want SSL, this must be removed from `/etc/nginx/conf.d/jade.conf` after the fact.
 Other changes to nginx must be made manually in this file as well, for example if you don't want `ebooks.your-domain`
 [^4]: In an early version, Jade used a whole 17MB of RAM while idle.
 Kavita immediately after installation uses nearly 400MB, and around 800MB in a prod-ish environment on my server.
 RAM does increase when loading books, but this is inevitable in both cases.
 Currently, Jade appears to be streaming the books, so even loading a 330MB PDF didn't bring Jade over 20MB.
 [^5]: Funnily enough, even though this is a project mainly hosted on Codeberg, I plan to use GitHub Actions to avoid using Codeberg's resources.
+[^6]: Wayland, at the time of writing, does not seem to have a viable alternative to Xvfb.
+XWayland may allow Xvfb to continue working, but native Wayland does not have a single good alternative that I can just point to and call it a day.
+If you prever Wayland so much you're using it in a headless environment, you can probably figure this out on your own.
+If you can't, switch back to Xorg while Wayland figures out its shit.